nikitavoloboev/data/productivity/flow/rules.md

 - Sort newsletters automatically into groups for later viewings.
 - Only show relevant emails to me in Inbox.
 - Label all emails accordingly (if it is appropriate).

-## Life
-- Simplify as much as possible.
-Never repeat myself.

 ## Finance
 - Track every purchase made with YNAB.
 Putting it in its respective category.